d0tTino/docs-/docs/cyberpunk-cookbook.md

 complete removal of Google integration.

-Core Features and Security Advantages GrapheneOS provides a multi-layered defense that far surpasses the capabilities of stock Android 22: Hardened Security Model: It includes a hardened memory allocator (hardened_malloc), a hardened kernel, and a more restrictive SELinux policy to mitigate entire classes of vulnerabilities.
+Core Features and Security Advantages GrapheneOS provides a multi-layered defense that far surpasses the capabilities of stock Android[^22]: Hardened Security Model: It includes a hardened memory allocator (hardened_malloc), a hardened kernel, and a more restrictive SELinux policy to mitigate entire classes of vulnerabilities.
 It also disables JIT compilation and blocks dynamic